 So here are my recruitment hints and tips, see what you think and get in touch if you have any thoughts

 - Music lessons have to be fun, engaging, challenging and progress driven.
 They need to be current, they need to build on the previous lesson and they need to be preparing for the future.
 I start in Year 9 and I have a carousel, so it is a challenge.
-So I have made sure that what I teach is engaging and enjoyable, but also made sure that it points the way to the GCSE.
-So when I do composition lessons I mention GCSE and I show students that this stuff is going to help them.
+I have made sure that what I teach is engaging and enjoyable.
+But I also make sure that it points the way to the GCSE.
+When I do composition lesson I mention GCSE Music.

-- I make sure that GCSE is open to each and every student that I teach – they might not want to do it, but they need to know that they can if they want to.
-But they also need to know what to expect and what they will need to do if they want to actually take it.
-I also always stress to students that it is not just about being able to play an instrument.
+- I make sure that GCSE is open to each and every student that I teach.
+They might not want to do it, but they need to know that they can if they want to.
+They also need to know what to expect and what they will need to do if they want to actually take it.
+I always stress to students that it is not just about being able to play an instrument.
 That is a crucial component, but so is composition!
-Some students don’t consider themselves a musician because they are not Grade 8 on the Piano, but yet they are a wizard on Logic, Garageband and Sibelius and come up with amazing tunes.
+Some students don’t consider themselves a musician because they are not Grade 8 on the Piano.
+But they are a wizard on Logic, Garageband and Sibelius and come up with amazing tunes.
 Students sometimes need to be pointed in the right direction and make sure they are utilising their skills.

 - Remove the phrase – “thats not in my job description” from your vocabulary.
-This will be a sticking point I know as so many out there are trying to get work life balance sorted, and I will admit I am not good at that.
-But to some extent the solutions are within us and we sometimes do need to go the extra mile in order to make things work.
+This will be a sticking point I know as so many out there are trying to get work life balance sorted.
+I will admit I am not good at that.
+But to some extent the solutions are within us and we sometimes do need to go the extra mile.
 I have spent years building up my department. at times it is overwhelming and difficult.
 At times I get the balance all wrong.
-But then there are those moments when the hard work pays off, and there are the lovely holidays to stop and reflect on a term well spent making music.
+But then there are those moments when the hard work pays off.
+And there are the lovely holidays to stop and reflect on a term well spent making music.
 For me, and I know it won’t be for all, I believe that hard work pays off.
 Going the extra mile is a signal to students that you care.
 I am speaking to the converted though as music teachers do go the extra mile.
 But I know some teachers complain on the one hand about not having student engagement and then on the other hand don’t want to do anything about it.
 Be your own solution where possible and the students will follow you.
 But also, get the balance right and make sure that you don’t burn out – NOTE TO SELF!

 - Make sure that your options evening presentation is slick and engaging – this is the moment that you get the parents onside.
 Show the parents how much pleasure they will get watching their children study music.
 Show them the benefits, help them to picture themselves at concerts hearing performances.
 Remind them of the social benefits of music and also show them the links between success and creativity.
 Options evening is crucial as are the lessons leading up to it.
 I also make sure that one of the school bands performs at options evening and I have current Year 10 students there to help sell the subject.

-- Ultimately give students a reason to want to study music at GCSE – link to it trips, performances, rehearsals.
-In orchestra rehearsal I am constantly referring to composition and ideas for compositions that we see in the pieces that we are playing.
+- Give students a reason to want to study music at GCSE.
+Link to it trips, performances, rehearsals.
+In rehearsals I am constantly referring to composition and ideas for compositions.
 I also use the orchestra pieces in class so that students see a link.
 GCSE music needs to happen both in and out of the classroom.

-I hope some of these are helpful, if not then get in touch!
+I hope some of these are helpful in your Recruitment to GCSE process.
+If not then get in touch and I would be happy to help!
 We must fight through and make sure students take music GCSE and A-Level.
-It isn’t easy, but it is so rewarding to put in the hard work and effort and see it all pay off.
+It isn’t easy, but it is so rewarding when the hard work pays off.